muhammad1928/DockerMastering/DockerMastering/secure-secrets/instructions.md

 2. Using Docker secrets for secure secret management.
 3. Combining environment variables and Docker secrets in a Docker Compose setup.

-You will also learn about the security risks associated with using environment variables and how Docker secrets can help mitigate these risks.

 ## Step 1: Passing Environment Variables to Docker

-1. Create a simple Dockerfile that uses environment variables:
+1. Create a simple `Dockerfile` that uses environment variables:

     ```dockerfile
     # Dockerfile